-Property Description Phantom Power Enable Set this to supply phantom power to the audio source.
-The voltage level is set in the Misc settings.
-Analog gain Gain can be applied to each channel to boost low input levels.
+Property Description Left phantom power enable Right phantom power enable Set this to Yes to supply phantom power to the audio source.
+The voltage level is set in the Power pane, see below.
+Left analogue gain Right analogue gain Gain can be applied to each channel to boost low input levels.